 The Opener: "No one remembers her beginnings.
 Mothers and aunts tell us about infancy and early childhood, hoping we forget the past when they had total control over our lives and secretly praying that because of it, we'll include them in our future."

 Every single sentence in this critically acclaimed genre-bending memoir is worth underlining, so make sure you have a highlighter on hand.
-Maggie Nelson fills the pages with her sharp thoughts "about desire, identity, and the limitations and possibilities of love and language.
+Maggie Nelson fills the pages with her sharp thoughts about desire, identity, and the limitations (and possibilities) of love and language.
 As with all of her work, this is one of the books you will revisit again and again throughout the years.

 Standout Line: "The moment of queer pride is a refusal to be shamed by witnessing the other as being ashamed of you."